oscarmcm/neocal/README.md

 ### High

-1. Support for using a custom TimeZone []
+1. Add Calendar view
-2. Allow number of weeks to view []
+2. Allow number of weeks to view
     - Should work for "Agenda" and "Calendar" mode
-3. Agenda and Calendar should b able to filter or show events from Start to End []
+3. Agenda and Calendar shouldb able to filter or show events from Start to End
-4. Produce builds for Linux and Windows []

 ### Medium

-1. Agenda support "Today" and "Tomorrow" modes []
-2. Allow table style choices []
+1. Allow table style choices
-3. List User Calendar []
+2. List User Calendar
-4. Add Calendar view []
-5. Colorized output []

-### Low important tools
+### Low

-1. Create events from the CLI []
+1. Create events from the CLI
-2. Edit events from the CLI []
+2. Edit events from the CLI
-3. Delete events from the CLI []
+3. Delete events from the CLI
-4. Event Popup Reminders []
+4. Event Popup Reminders
-5. Theme Support []
+5. Theme Support
+6. Colorized output